Who We Are

 What We Do

 As the thought-leader in biological differences research, SWHR is often called upon to offer expert testimony before Congress and to provide guidance on legislative and regulatory matters on women’s health.
-Every year, SWHR holds educational briefings for members of Congress and their staff on timely topics.
+Each year, SWHR holds educational briefings for members of Congress and their staff on timely topics.

-Due to SWHR’s advocacy and public policy efforts, women’s health issues are now a national priority.
+Thanks to SWHR’s advocacy and public policy efforts, women’s health issues are now a national priority.

 In January 2006, SWHR published its first book for consumers, The Savvy Woman Patient: How and Why Sex